rssalessio/torch-rl-learnable-environment/README.md

 Clone the library and install it using `pip install`.
 Check the example in `example/test.py`, or the example down below.

+### Requirements

+The library needs Python 3.7 to run and the following liraries:

+- NumPy, Scikit-learn, Gym, Pydantic, PyTorch
+- Matplotlib to run the example

 ## Example

 In the following example we create an ensemble of 5 networks to emulate the CartPole environment in OpenGym.
 Refer to the file in example/test.py for more details.